twoscoops/two-scoops-of-django-1.8/change_list.rst

 Two Scoops of Django 1.8 Change List
 =====================================

+*note*: This is a work in progress and does not necessarily reflect the current status of Two Scoops of Django 1.8.

 * Various grammar mistakes have been corrected

 * Removed references to django.views.defaults.shortcut and django.conf.urls.shortcut